Max Caulfield: Life Is Strange

-In Life Is Strange: Before the Storm DLC
+Life Is Strange: Before the Storm

 In the downloadable content bonus episode of Life Is Strange: Before the Storm (2017), "Farewell", a 13-year old Max Caulfield struggles to break the news to Chloe that her family is moving to Seattle in three days.
 The two find a recording of their 8-year old selves speaking of a buried treasure.
 After finding the map and an amulet in the attic, Max and Chloe discover the treasure's spot, only to find that Chloe's dad, William, had put their time capsule in a keg, along with his own recording, for safekeeping.
 Max can choose to either tell Chloe the truth or hide it; regardless of her decision, their plans for the rest of the day are cut short when Chloe's mother, Joyce, returns home with the news of William's death.
 Max attends William's funeral days later and leaves for Seattle with her parents immediately after, leaving Chloe in grief.

+Life Is Strange 2

-In Life Is Strange 2
+In Life Is Strange 2 (2018), Max is mentioned by David while talking to the game's protagonist Sean Diaz.

-In Life Is Strange 2 (2018), Max is mentioned by David while he is talking to Sean Diaz, the main protagonist of the game, if Arcadia Bay was sacrificed in the first game.
-She is also seen in a photograph kept in David's trailer, which shows both her and Chloe sometime after 2013.
+If Arcadia Bay was sacrificed in the first game, Max is seen in a photograph kept in David's trailer, which shows both her and Chloe sometime after 2013.
 During David's phone call with Chloe, it hints that she and Chloe either live in or visited New York and had a bad experience with a local, as David reminds Chloe that "New Yorkers are assholes".
 It is also implied that she and Chloe had visited him sometime ago.

-In Life Is Strange: True Colors
+Life Is Strange: True Colors - "Wavelengths"

 In the bonus chapter of Life Is Strange: True Colors (2021), "Wavelengths", Max is mentioned by Steph Gingrich, the story's main character, during a tabletop game with Mikey if Arcadia Bay was sacrificed in the first game.
-Steph only states that Chloe was gone without any contact with her and the only thing she heard about Chloe is that she's wandering around with another "weirdo" (who is actually Max).
+Steph only states that Chloe was gone without any contact with her and the only thing she heard about Chloe is that she's wandering around with another "weirdo" (referring to Max).

-In Life Is Strange Remastered Collection
+Life Is Strange Remastered Collection

 Max and Chloe reappeared in the Life Is Strange Remastered Collection (2022).